nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 For repeats and repeat dispensed this refers to the period of the plan (the entire cycle of prescriptions).

-For acutes this refers to the period of the prescription issue.
+For acutes, this refers to the period of the prescription issue.

 ### dateAsserted ###